Ziqi-Li/GIS5122/README.md

 ## Learning Outcomes

-- TBA
+- Understand statistical inference in modelling spatial data
+- Explain the principles of machine learning
+- Evaluate asusmptions, advantages and disadvantages among different methods
+- Apply appropraiate statistical/machine learning methods to real-world data
+- Use Python and open-Source packages for spatial data analysis

 ## Class Resources

 We will be using Canvas/Github sites for hosting course materials.
 Students are expected to check sites regularly for announcements, schedule, lecture slides, materials, grades, assignments, and other postings.
+Students can use their own programming environment/code editor including (Google Colab, Anaconda, Visual Studio Code, etc.)

 ## Textbooks